sajayantony/acr-task-remote-context-sample/README.md

 ### Generate SAS URL from the context

 The below helper script is to generate a SAS URL for for the uploaded context.
-We will use this to run the [task](acr-task.yaml) remotely.
+The SAS URL has an expiration of 1 day.
+This SAS URL is used to run the [task](acr-task.yaml) on the configured Azure Container Registry.

 ```bash
 STORAGE_ACCOUNT=